PhilipZhangs/Apple-Frameworks/README.md

 **Detail View**
 ![Detail View](https://github.com/PhilipZhangs/Apple-Frameworks/assets/73215906/875e302c-ccc3-4a8d-b384-9f3ae9bdd160)

-Feel free to explore the Apple Frameworks Showcase, and dive into the details of each framework to enhance your SwiftUI and MVVM skills.
+Feel free to explore the Apple Frameworks Showcase, and dive into the details of each framework to enhance your skills